-• Flap pushrod preparation - connection to the wing
+• Flap pushrod preparation - connection into the wing

-Put the wing to the position by its leading edge down (on the soft pad).
-Hold the wing together with your assistant, who deflects the flap so that the rod lever is protruding outside the wing.
-This enables better access to connect the flap pushrod with the flap lever.
+Put the wing into the position by its leading edge down (on the soft pad).
+Hold the wing together with your assistant, who deflect the flap and so the rod lever will protrude out.
+This enables you better access to connect the flap pushrod with the flap lever.

 Pay attention to install the correct pushrod (LEFT ("L") or RIGHT ("R")) to appropriate wing.
-Pay attention to correct pushrod position.
-Its non-adjustable end leads into the wing and the adjustable one towards the fuselage.
-The sticker with letters L/R shall be situated on the upper side of the pushrod.
-Fix the connection by the pin of $\emptyset$ 5mm and spacer + split pin (all such parts delivered with the pushrod).
+Pay attention to correct pushrod position (its non-adjustable end leads into the wing and the adjustable one towards the fuselage (the sticker with letters L/R will be on upper side).
+Fix the connection by the pin of Ø5mm and spacer + split pin (all such parts delivered attached on the pushrod).

-• Aileron pushrod preparation - connection to the wing
+• Aileron pushrod preparation - connection into the wing

 Screw the aileron pushrod to the adjustable end protruding from the wing.
 Pay attention to install the correct pushrod (LEFT or RIGHT) to appropriate aileron.
-Exact adjustment will be carried out later.
+Exact tuning will be adjusted later.

-• Wing connection to the fuselage
+• Wing Connection to the fuselage